MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ## Device and gateway layer

-Devices are computing devices that connect to an IoT Solution and have the ability to transmit or receive data.
-Gateways are devices that serve as the connection point between an IoT Solution and other devices.
+Devices are computing devices that connect to an IoT solution and have the ability to transmit or receive data.
+Gateways are devices that serve as the connection point between an IoT solution and other devices.
 Design solution accordingly, factor in the load and the limits/quotas.

 ### Optimize the hardware specifications of devices and gateways

 - Optimize the capabilities of your existing hardware by using more efficient languages and frameworks like C and Rust.

-- Upgrading or replacing hardware is costly and takes time, therefore devices that are connected to the IoT Solution should be sized for the required capacity and functionality in advance.
+- Upgrading or replacing hardware is costly and takes time, therefore devices that are connected to the IoT solution should be sized for the required capacity and functionality in advance.

 - Use gateways as units of scale.
 For example, if your solution adds OPC UA servers over time, other edge gateways can be used to ingest data from these other servers.

 - When scaling the Device and gateway layer conduct a scale assessment for all upstream layers including edge gateways, cloud gateways, and upstream cloud services.

-- Use multiple cloud gateways as scale units for the IoT Solution, see [Tutorial: Provision devices across load-balanced IoT hubs](/azure/iot-dps/tutorial-provision-multiple-hubs).
+- Use multiple IoT hubs as scale units for the IoT solution, see [Tutorial: Provision devices across load-balanced IoT hubs](/azure/iot-dps/tutorial-provision-multiple-hubs).
 Use DPS to distribute devices over multiple IoT Hub instances.

 - Depending on the requirements of the solution, run CPU and I/O-intensive tasks on specific hardware (for example, run ML algorithms on local GPUs) or run their workloads in the cloud (such as blurring faces in a video stream).